fullcalendar/fullcalendar-docs/pages/scheduler/download.md

 ```

-## V4 Alpha Release
+## V4 Beta Release

-Want to try the v4 alpha release, which doesn't rely on jQuery or Moment anymore?
+Want to try the v4 beta release, which doesn't rely on jQuery or Moment anymore?

 [More information &raquo;]({{ site.baseurl }}/docs/v4/release-notes)